German Playboy regrets misquoting Morricone in interview

-BERLIN (AP) — The German edition of Playboy magazine says a freelance reporter may have misquoted Ennio Morricone in an interview published in its latest edition, in which the legendary Italian film composer appears to blast director Quentin Tarantino and the Oscars ceremony.
+BERLIN (AP) — The German edition of Playboy magazine distanced itself Tuesday from an interview in its latest edition with Ennio Morricone, in which the renowned Italian film composer appears to blast director Quentin Tarantino and the Oscars ceremony.

-In a statement Tuesday, German Playboy said that “based on the information now at our disposal, we must unfortunately assume that the words spoken in the interview have, in part, been reproduced incorrectly.”
-Editor-in-chief Florian Boitin said he regretted if Morricone was “portrayed in a false light.”
+The interview, published last week, quoted the 90-year-old composer referring to Tarantino as a “cretin” who stole ideas from others and the Academy Awards ceremony as “boring.”

-The interview, published last week, quoted the 90-year-old composer referring to Tarantino — who he’s regularly worked with — as a “cretin” who stole ideas from others.
+Morricone, who won an Oscar in 2016 for his score for Tarantino’s film “The Hateful Eight,” has vehemently denied criticizing the director, his films or the Academy of Motion Picture Arts and Sciences.

-Morricone has denied criticizing Tarantino, his films or the Academy of Motion Picture Arts and Sciences.
+“I consider Tarantino a great director,” Morricone said, adding that he credited their collaboration for his Oscar success, “which is for sure one of the greatest acknowledgments of my career, and I am forever grateful for the opportunity to compose music for his film.”

 Most Read Nation & World Stories